-The company keeps its funding structure under review in order to fulfil its principal activity of financing the acquisition and subsequent funding of Associated British Ports Holdings Limited ("ABPH") by ABPA, an intermediate subsidiary undertaking of the company.
+The company keeps its funding structure under review in order to fulfil its principal activity of financing the acquisition and subsequent funding of ABPH, by ABPA, an intermediate subsidiary undertaking of the company.

-The company currently finances its business with loans from its immediate parent undertaking, ABPB.
-Details of these loan notes can be found in notes 8, 9 and 13.
+The company currently finances its business with Preference shares held by its immediate parent undertaking's shareholders and by intercompany loans from fellow group undertakings.
+Details of these loan notes can be found in notes 10, 11 and 15.